c3lang/c3docs-old/docs/primer.md

     int a;
     int b;

-In C3, variables are always zero initialized, unless you explicitly opt out using `void`:
+In C3, variables are always zero initialized, unless you explicitly opt out using `@noinit`:

     // C
     int a = 0;